arthurits/SignalAnalysis/README.md

 ![Screenshot](/SignalAnalysis/images/screenshot.png?raw=true "SignalAnalysis GUI")

 ## Use and installation
-Please follow this steps to install and use this software:
+Please follow these steps to install and use this software:
 * Dowload the zip file.
 * Unzip the contents to your desired folder.
 * Make sure that .NET 8 is installed in your PC.
 The `.NET 8 Desktop Runtime` can be downloaded from the [Microsoft .NET website](https://dotnet.microsoft.com/download/dotnet/8.0).